About NBA Heave Report

 - Most heave makes: Stephen Curry and Trae Young (20)

-- Late-career LeBron James is also a heave holder with 10 attempts since 2015 (all-time, including 2025-26).
+- Late-career LeBron James is also a heave holder with 11 attempts since 2015.
 Earlier in his career he was throwing up double-digit heaves a season.
 Recall the legendary (fake) video of LeBron hitting five full court shots in a row or when he tackled the fan who hit a halfcourt shot.
-He's also responsible for the longest made heave (82 ft) since 2003.
+He's also responsible for the longest reported made heave (82 ft) since 2003.

 Terminology